bishrtabbaa/aws-sagemaker-cost-optimization-app/README.md

 ## :brain: Amazon SageMaker Cost Optimization App Overview

-This [SageMaker Cost Optimization Solution](aws-sagemaker-cost-optimization-app.py) solution streamlines the stopping of on-demand SageMaker resources such as Jupyter Notebooks, Studio apps (e.g. Data Wrangler Flows and Studio Notebooks), and Inference Model Endpoints and enforces best practices through automation.
+This [SageMaker Cost Optimization Solution](aws-sagemaker-cost-optimization-app.py) solution streamlines the stopping of on-demand SageMaker resources such as Jupyter Notebooks, Studio apps (e.g. Data Wrangler Flows and Studio Notebooks), MLflow Tracking Servers and Inference Model Endpoints and enforces best practices through automation.
 The solution consists of a set of Python functions that can be run in CLI mode, referenced as part of a larger program or run as a standalone/scheduled Lambda function.
 It is intended to be run in Development and Sandbox AWS environments where On-Demand resources should be stopped when they are not used.

 ![SageMaker Cost Optimization Solution Architecture](./assets/aws_sagemaker_cost_optimization_solution_architecture.png)